 Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.

 Amendments

-This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LFUNLF Projects.
+This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.